 Fighting spiritual apathy is an important part of developing your faith.
 Acedia is a word that people don’t use much anymore.
-It’s a word that is rooted in Latin and Greek and literally means lack of care.
+It’s a word that is rooted in Latin and Greek and literally means a lack of care.
 In religious terms, it is most associated with a lack of care or concern with spiritual things and became connected with the deadly sin of sloth in the 1600s.
 Christians in the early centuries would use the term to describe, laziness, apathy, and even boredom.
 Even in the early church, spiritual apathy was recognized as a problem.

 Spiritual apathy is a dangerous thing in the life of a believer.
 It’s one thing to care and continue to struggle and contend for your faith when you are frustrated, doubting, or just beginning your faith journey.
 It is another thing entirely to be apathetic in your faith…to not care at all about spiritual things.
 Being apathetic is a very dangerous state of being.
 I wanted to offer some tips to help fight apathy if you sense that you are heading down that path.

 Prayer is always a great place to start with any problem.
 If you are headed down the road toward spiritual apathy, you need a heart and head change.
 A change is needed in how you feel and how you think.
-You can’t make those change on your own.
+You can’t make those changes on your own.
 You need God to reshape your heart and mind.
 That comes through prayer.
 If you are struggling with apathy, you will probably struggle to pray.
 But, prayer is a key component in overcoming it.
 If you are struggling to pray, start by asking God to help you to pray.
 Praying is a key tool that God uses to help shape us to be more like Jesus.
 Jesus was as far from apathetic as a person could be.
 Pray that God will make you more like Jesus.

 Unconfessed sin can harden our hearts and move us toward apathy.
 If you are struggling with spiritual apathy, there may be unconfessed sin in your life.
 Spend time asking God to show you if there is anything in your life that is offensive to Him and if so, confess it and repent.
 Repentance is a change of heart and mind.
 As a result, there is a change in attitude and behavior.
 It isn’t enough to say, “I’m sorry”.
 You need to turn away from that sin as well.
 In Psalm 51, David confesses his sins and asks God to “renew a right spirit in him” and “to restore the joy of salvation”.
 We should follow David’s example.
 Confession and repentance are good for the apathetic soul and are therefore important components to fighting spiritual apathy.